w3f/Grants-Program/applications/Preparing Polkadot pallet_balances for Formal Verification.md

 We anticipate that this research will pave the way for further exploration into implementing a theorem catalog and fully applying our verification methodology to Polkadot, thereby enabling a clear path to implementation verification.

+- If we would sign the grant, what would you envision to be the next step(s) after its completion?
+Would you continue to work on this, and if yes, in what capacity?

+After the completion of this grant, we would use the bytecode from the research artifacts of `pallet_balances` for further reasoning.
+This enables us to formalize and define formal properties for this substrate.

+The next step would be to ensure the soundness of the properties.

+Here is a detailed description of how we envision the future research steps:
+### Research findings and next steps.
+Our general plan for the complete research consists of three major phases:
+1. **Land clearing**.
+Our in-development methodology for program verification relies on reasoning about already compiled WASM modules, so we can not treat them as black-box objects that just need to work somehow.
+It is important to isolate meaningful code, that specification should be covering, from the surrounding elements of infrastructure, that may slip into compiled modules due to the uncontrollable complexities of build process.
+To be properly specified, `pallet_balances` must be first stripped of everything not directly related to its core functionality.
+If there are any algorithm subtasks, currently delegated to external frameworks, they must be either re-implemented inline, or comprehensively annotated to become explicit suppositions of future spec.
+Basically, `pallet_balances` should start looking like it was hand-written with a systematically minimalist approach.
+2. **Specification design**.
+Using our in-development language Inference, we write formal specification of traits implemented in subject module, with regard to suppositions, discovered in the previous step.
+By nature of our tool-chain, this formal specification itself targets a variety of WASM for compilation, though the resulting module is not executable due to its reliance on the controllable non-determinism to express para-virtual branching.
+3. **Formal verification**.
+We link together WASM modules of the covered pallet and its formal specification in our in-development Coq-based reasoning environment.
+Such linking produces Coq theories, that can be roughly summarized as "If non-deterministic execution was possible, this code would terminate successfully".
+Proving resulting theories by logical means essentially implies, that subject module adheres to the specification in all cases.
+This particular grant application covers only the first point of this plan (Land Clearing), but we are looking forward to continuing our work on the next steps, depending on eligibility of results and your concernment.

+As for capacity, for any future grants we hope to increase the existing team capacity.
+Such an increase would be from FTE of 1.25 to 2.
+The increase of capacity opens up the opportunity to involve more individuals into the research project.
+The scale of the team depends on the grant size of course.

 ## Additional Information :heavy_plus_sign: